huangnengCSU/compleasm/README.md

   -o, --output_dir           The output folder
   -t, --threads              Number of threads to use -l, --lineage              Specify the name of the BUSCO lineage to be used. (e.g. eukaryota, primates, saccharomycetes etc.)
-  --library_path             Folder path to download lineages or already downloaded lineages.
+  -L, --library_path         Folder path to download lineages or already downloaded lineages.
                              If not specified, a folder named "mb_downloads" will be created on the current running path by default to store the downloaded lineage files.
+  --specified_contigs        Specify the contigs to be evaluated, e.g. chr1 chr2 chr3.
+If not specified, all contigs will be evaluated.
   --miniprot_execute_path    Path to miniprot executable file.
                              If not specified, minibusco will search for miniprot in the directory where minibusco.py is located, the current execution directory, and system environment variables.
   --hmmsearch_execute_path   Path to hmmsearch executable file.
   --autolineage              Automatically search for the best matching lineage without specifying lineage file.
   --sepp_execute_path        Path to sepp executable file.
 This is required if you want to use the autolineage mode.
-  --specified_contigs        Specify the contigs to be evaluated, e.g. chr1 chr2 chr3.
-If not specified, all contigs will be evaluated.
 ```

 #### Threshold parameters: